Newborn Jaundice: A Brief Guide

 Can newborn jaundice be prevented?

 While this condition cannot be prevented, it is advisable that you regularly breastfeed your baby.
 If your baby is not breastfeeding properly, your doctor may recommend alternatives.
-In case of any worsening in skin colour or the colour of your baby’s palms and soles, ensure to go to a doctor as soon as possible.
-If your family has a history of any genetic conditions, be sure to inform your doctor during your pregnancy itself.
+In case of any worsening of the colour of the skin or baby’s palms and soles, ensure to go to a doctor as soon as possible.
+If your family has a history of any genetic conditions, be sure to inform your doctor during your pregnancy.

 Dr. Aditi